stazcp/personal_chatbot/readme.md

 1. Clone the repository: `git clone <repository-url>`
 2. Navigate to the project directory: `cd <project-directory>`
-3. Install the required dependencies: `pip install -r requirements.txt`
+3. Install the required dependencies: `pip install -r requirements.txt` venv is recommended (create a venv with `python -m venv venv` and activate it with `source venv/bin/activate`) with venv run `python -m gunicorn main:app`
 4. Run the application: `python app.py`

 ## Usage